Dre Campbell Farm

 How to Grow Tomatoes

 Tomatoes love warm weather.
-Therefore, sow your seeds so the seedlings will be ready for transplant after the danger of frost has passed.
+Therefore, sow your seeds so the seedlings will be ready for transplanting after the danger of frost has passed.

-Tomato plants will need full sun, at least 6 to 8 hours of sun per day.
-Theys also need well-drained soil with a pH that is slightly acidic.
+Tomato plants need full sun, at least 6 to 8 hours daily.
+They also need well-drained soil with a slightly acidic pH.

-Additionally, make sure the area you’ve selected has room for the plants as well as their companions.
+Additionally, ensure the selected area has room for the plants and their companions.

-Space the indeterminate tomatoes that are grown in cages 2 to 3 feet apart or 3 to 4 feet if they aren’t caged.
-And/or, space determinate tomatoes at 2 to 3 feet apart in rows 4 feet apart [1].
+Space the indeterminate tomatoes grown in cages 2 to 3 feet apart or 3 to 4 feet if they aren’t caged.
+And/or space determinate tomatoes 2 to 3 feet apart in rows 4 feet apart [1].

-Once you’ve found a suitable spot, pre-treat the soil with compost or aged manure several weeks before planting.
+Once you’ve found a suitable spot, treat the soil with compost or aged manure several weeks before planting.

 Plant seedlings deep.
-And if possible, lay the plant on its side and gently bend upright then cover the stem that is on the ground with soil.
+Lay the plant on its side and gently bend it upright, then cover the stem with soil.

-Also, set cages or stakes right away as adding them later could damage the roots.
+Also, set cages or stakes immediately, as adding them later could damage the roots.
 Water transplanted seedlings immediately as well.
-This will help the roots adjust to the new planting site.
+Watering will help the roots adjust to the new planting site.

 Care and Maintenance

-Tomato plants also need adequate water all season long, about 1 to 2 inches of water per week.
-However, the plants grown in containers will require more water.
+Tomato plants also need adequate water all season long, about 1 to 2 inches per week.
+However, plants grown in containers will require more water.

 Additionally, try to water early in the morning so they can survive hot days.
 After five weeks in their new growing space, add some mulch to your plants to help them stay moist and minimize weeds.

 Trim the bottom leaves as well.
-This helps improve airflow and prevents splash back from the ground during watering or when it rains.
+This technique helps improve airflow and prevents splashback from the ground during watering or when it rains.

 Pests and Diseases